evan-rf/etachov.github.io/_posts/2017-10-15-brandeis-bot.md

 Rosen also notes the clarity of Brandeis' prose.
 Compared to his peers then and now Brandeis was a lyricist:

-<center>_“If we would guide by the light of reason, we must let our minds be bold.”_</center>
+<center><i>“If we would guide by the light of reason, we must let our minds be bold.”</br>

-<center>_“Fear of serious injury cannot alone justify suppression of free speech and assembly.
+“Fear of serious injury cannot alone justify suppression of free speech and assembly.
 Men feared witches and burnt women.
-It is the function of speech to free men from the bondage of irrational fears.”_</center>
+It is the function of speech to free men from the bondage of irrational fears.”</br>

-<center>_“If we desire respect for the law, we must first make the law respectable.”_</center>
+“If we desire respect for the law, we must first make the law respectable.”</i></center></br>

 Given Brandeis’ renewed relevance and unique writing style I wondered if anyone had built a Brandeis Bot.
 Turns out no one had so that’s what I did with my Sunday afternoon.